mexts/init/README.md

 # init

 ## extension
 Fork this repository and make a pull request.
-Each extension should just have one module. the extension should be in a directory that specify the extension name. module name must have the same name as directory.
+Each extension should just have one module.
+The extension should be in a directory that specify the extension name.
 Look at the <i>/exts/hello_world extension</i> to get acquainted with the structure.

 Make sure to change the <b>EXTENSION.json</b> along with the pull request.

-The work must have the following files in the project:
+The work must have the following files in itself:
-1. <b>.mext:</b> Instruction of installing the work.
+1. <b>mext:</b> instruction of installing the work.
-2. <b>requirements:</b> You may want create it with `pip freeze` or `pip install pipreqs && pipreqs`
+2. <b>requirements:</b> you may want create it with `pip freeze` or `pip install pipreqs && pipreqs`

 The responsibility of the work, including testing, quality, and etc, lies with the author.